taishi-i/awesome-ChatGPT-repositories/docs/README.en.md

  * [pdf2md](https://github.com/eiaserinnys/pdf2md) - This project, pdf2md, transforms academic paper PDF files into digestible text files.
 By analyzing the layout of the PDF file, the application restructures paragraphs and translates desired content.
 The final result is a conveniently exported text file.
  * [ontogpt](https://github.com/monarch-initiative/ontogpt) - GPT-based ontological extraction tools, including SPIRES
  * [selefra](https://github.com/selefra/selefra) - The open-source policy-as-code software that provides analysis for Multi-Cloud and SaaS environments, you can get insight with natural language (powered by OpenAI).
+ * [haystack](https://github.com/deepset-ai/haystack) - :mag: Haystack is an open source NLP framework to interact with your data using Transformer models and LLMs (GPT-4, ChatGPT and alike).
+Haystack offers production-ready tools to quickly build complex question answering, semantic search, text generation applications, and more.

 |Name|GitHub Stars|Language|License|